porkandbeans/group-website/README.md

 This is the source code for a completely community-controlled website

 the language contained herein may be vulgar or NSFW.
-Your experience herein may vary.
+Your experience may vary.